When is RuneScape: Dragonwilds coming to PS5, Xbox and Nintendo Switch?

 RuneScape: Dragonwilds could be making its way to PlayStation, Xbox and Nintendo consoles and a report has revealed when this is likely to happen.

-RuneScape: Dragonwilds is a game developed by Jagex that's heading to Early Access in the Spring on PC.
+RuneScape: Dragonwilds is a game developed by Jagex that's released in Early Access on PC.

 It's a brand new direction for Runescape - it's a co-operative open world survival game set in Ashenfall, a vibrant world ravaged by vicious dragons and their leader, the Dragon Queen, and players have to uncover ancient secrets to slay her.